Gauge-invariant QMETTS with mutually unbiased physical bases for $Z_2$ lattice gauge theories at finite temperature and density: Efficient construction of MUPB in lattice gauge theories

+Since measurements in quantum computation are typically performed in the computational basis, MUPB must be implemented by designing appropriate quantum circuits.
+The definition of MUPB may appear complicated, and it is not obvious how to construct such bases efficiently using quantum circuits.
+To address this problem, we use the stabilizer formalism, a mathematical framework originally developed in the context of quantum error correction~\cite{nielsen2010quantum, Gottesman:1997zz}.
+In this formalism, logical states are characterized as simultaneous $+1$ eigenstates of a set of commuting Pauli-product operators called stabilizers $\mathcal{S} = \{S_j\}$,

+In a similar way, as mentioned in Sec.~\ref{sec:LGTsetup}, for $\mathbb{Z}_2$ LGTs in arbitrary spatial dimensions and with arbitrary boundary conditions, the gauge constraints can be viewed as commuting Pauli-product operators that define the physical subspace.
+Thus, physical states are precisely the states stabilized by these gauge constraint operators.

+Based on this perspective, we use the canonical form of stabilizer groups discussed in Ref.~\cite{Aaronson:2004xuh}.
+This result implies that any stabilizer group can be transformed by a Clifford unitary into a canonical form generated solely by Pauli-$Z$ operators.
+Applying this theorem to the gauge constraints, for Gauss's law operators $G_n ~(n=1, \dots, S)$ in $\mathbb{Z}_2$ LGTs in arbitrary spatial dimensions and with arbitrary boundary conditions, we obtain

+where $W$ is a classically computable Clifford unitary, see App.~\ref{app:any_MUPB}.
+Furthermore, $W$ can be implemented using $\mathcal{O}(N_q^2)$ Clifford gates with depth $\mathcal{O}(\log N_q)$, where $N_q$ denotes the number of qubits.
+This transformation allows us to construct the MUPB shown in Fig.~\ref{fig:gen_MUPB}, and to prove that they satisfy the defining conditions of the MUPB.
+Thus, the Clifford circuit required to realize MUPB has gate complexity $\mathcal{O}(N_q^2)$ and depth $\mathcal{O}(\log N_q)$ implying that the construction is efficient.
+A proof that the bases shown in Fig.~\ref{fig:gen_MUPB} satisfy the MUPB conditions is given in App.~\ref{app:any_MUPB}.

+Regarding the circuit complexity discussed here, we assume all-to-all connectivity and parallel application of Clifford gates.
+Whether the general MUPB construction described above can be implemented efficiently under nearest-neighbor connectivity remains unclear.
+Nevertheless, for the specific geometry introduced in Sec.~\ref{sec:LGTsetup}, we identify a specialized realization that uses only nearest-neighbor gates and has constant depth.
+This geometry-adapted realization is obtained heuristically using the same stabilizer-based perspective and satisfies the same MUPB conditions.
+It is described and validated in Sec.~\ref{sec:numerical}, and is used in the numerical simulations below.

-Since Clifford circuits contain entangling gates such as CNOT, the resulting basis can generate highly entangled states.
-This feature is particularly beneficial for the QMETTS algorithm, while it is typically difficult to handle within tensor-network-based METTS approaches.
-Consequently, our construction naturally extends to higher-dimensional systems where tensor-network methods often encounter entanglement bottlenecks.
+Since Clifford circuits contain entangling gates such as CNOT, the resulting bases may contain highly entangled states.
+This feature is particularly advantageous for QMETTS, while such entangled bases are often difficult to treat within tensor-network-based METTS approaches.
+For this reason, our construction is expected to be especially useful for QMETTS, where tensor-network methods often suffer from entanglement bottlenecks.